petk/awesome-jquery/README.md

 *Awesome learning material to get to know jQuery and JavaScript or learn something more advanced.
 Some friendly advice: Before diving deep into jQuery learn JavaScript well.*

 * [API documentation](http://api.jquery.com/) - Official jQuery documentation.
-* [Code School](https://www.codeschool.com/courses/try-jquery) - Learn the basic building blocks of jQuery 2.0 and enjoy new video tutorials for beginners with related programming challenges.
+* [Code School](https://www.pluralsight.com/courses/code-school-try-jquery) - Learn the basics of jQuery, a JavaScript library, to modify elements on a webpage and improve user interaction.
-* [Codecademy jQuery track](https://www.codecademy.com/en/tracks/jquery) - Beginners track for learning jQuery.
+* [Codecademy jQuery track](https://www.codecademy.com/learn/learn-jquery) - Beginners track for learning jQuery.
-* [Learning jQuery](http://www.learningjquery.com/) - Tips, techniques, and tutorials for the jQuery JavaScript library.
+* [Learning jQuery](https://www.learningjquery.com/) - Tips, techniques, and tutorials for the jQuery JavaScript library.
 * [Style guides](https://contribute.jquery.org/style-guide/) - jQuery's code style guides when contributing to jQuery projects.
 * [Tuts+](https://code.tutsplus.com/categories/jquery) - Useful and indepth articles about jQuery.
 * [jQuery guide for teams](https://github.com/voorhoede/jquery-style-guide) - Tips to write consistent jQuery code, easy to use and understand by your team.